 - 4/8 Pin CPU Cable: This cable goes to the motherboard’s 4 or 8-pin slot, which is closely located to the CPU socket.

 - 6/8 Pin GPU Cable: This cable goes directly on the top of the GPU.
 This cable is needed when your GPU consumes more than 75 watts.

-- SATA Power Cable: SATA power cables are mostly used to connect 2.5″ SSDs and hard drives.
-On average, a budget-range Power supply comes with at least 2 cables with 3 SATA connections on each (total 6 connections).
+- SATA Power Cable: SATA power cables are mainly used to connect 2.5″ SSDs and hard drives.
+On average, a budget-range Power supply comes with at least two cables with 3 SATA connections on each (total of six connections).